Read the Fine Print

 About the Author:

 Holly Lofton, MD, is currently a staff physician in Geisinger Center for Nutrition and Weight Management.
-Her primary interests are improving nutrition and activity profiles for overweight and obese patients.
+Her primary interests are improving nutrition and activity profiles for patients with excess weight or obesity.